sveltia/sveltia-cms/README.md

 - You can [work with a local Git repository](#working-with-a-local-git-repository) without any extra configuration or proxy server[^26].
   - In addition to a streamlined workflow, it offers great performance by loading files natively through the browser rather than using a slow, ad hoc REST API.
+  - Deleting an entry or asset file also deletes the empty enclosing folder, so you don’t have to delete it manually.
+(This only applies to the local backend, as Git doesn’t track folders.)
   - It also avoids a number of issues, including the 30 MB file size limit[^51], an unknown error with `publish_mode`[^75], and an unused `logo_url`[^49].
 - Eliminates some workflow disruptions in the Content Editor:
   - A local backup of an entry draft is automatically created without interruption by a confirmation dialog, which annoys users and can cause a page navigation problem if dismissed[^106].
 The backup can then be reliably restored without unexpected overwriting[^85].